FREE PREGNANCY CHALLENGE: say bye-bye to harsh chemicals & toxins.

 I’m sticking with the chocolate peanut butter flavors below, but if you’re not a fan, most brands have plenty of options.

-This bar also got me through the occasional midnight pregnancy craving when I was way too tired to put together a snack.
+This bar got me through the occasional midnight pregnancy craving when I was way too tired to put together a snack.

 The dark chocolate, rich peanut butter and a bit of sea salt will satisfy a few cravings (without the bad stuff).